VU-BEAM-Lab/ICAClutterFilteringExample/readme.txt

 http://bsp.teithe.gr/members/downloads/DTUToolbox.html

+[2] Kolenda, T. (Author), Sigurdsson, S. (Author), Winther, O. (Author), Hansen, L. K. (Author), & Larsen, J. (Author).
+(2002).
+DTU:Toolbox.
+Computer programme, ISP Group, Informatics and Mathematical Modelling, Tehcnical University of Denmark. http://isp.imm.dtu.dk/toolbox/

 The 'Maximum likelihood (Infomax) - icaML' is what is necessary to download for running the example script.

-Please cite both the above referenced paper [1] and toolbox when using these materials.
+Please cite both the above referenced paper [1] and the DTU toolbox [2] when using these materials.

+This work was supported inpart by NIH under Grant 1R35HL135790-01 and Grant S10OD016216-01 and in part by NSF under Grant IIS-175099